 Ask your auto dealer what the vehicle manufacturer recommends for getting your home plug-in ready.
 Charging times vary depending on how far you drive between charging, the speed of your charging equipment and the capabilities of your EV.
-For vehicles and charging units capable of shorter charging times, higher-power electrical connections may be required – similar to the electrical connection for a clothing drier.
+For vehicles and charging units capable of shorter charging times, higher-power electrical connections may be required – similar to the electrical connection for a clothes dryer.

 Knowing your driving needs will help you choose charging options that work best for you.
 If your EV has access to a 120-volt outlet you can start charging today.